How To Prune Hydrangeas

-When to Prune Hydrangeas
+When To Prune Hydrangeas

 Some hydrangeas bloom on new growth and should be pruned in late winter or early spring, before the shrub begins active growth.
 Don't be afraid to prune these varieties hard.

 These include several varieties that have become quite popular: Limelight, Quickfire, Burgundy Lace, as well as the classic "snowball" types, such as Annabelle.
 Another one that can be pruned in late winter is the classic PG or PeeGee, which produces creamy white flowers in late summer that age to rosy pink.

 The botanical names help identify the winter-pruned varieties: Hydrangea arborescens and H. paniculata.
-For more on this topic, read Early Season Pruning.

 Oakleaf (H. quercifolia) and bigleaf hydrangea (H. macrophylla), including Nikko Blue and all the other pink- and blue-flowering cultivars, bloom from buds set the previous year.
 If they need pruning to maintain size or shape, do it in the summer, preferably before August.